Marc Hoffmann (sex offender): Murders

 On 6 May 2004, Hoffmann was driving in the Cuxhaven district of Altenwalde when he saw the 8-year-old Levke S. waiting outside of her parents' house.
 He lured the girl into his car and carried her to a wooded area where he sexually abused the child and then strangled her with a zip tie.
 After the murder, Hoffmann dumped the body several times in different locations before settling for the immediate vicinity of his hometown.
-The now skeletonized body of Levke was discovered in late August 2004 by a mushroom collector.
+The skeletonized body of Levke was discovered in late August 2004 by a mushroom collector.
 Undeterred by the massive manhunt for Levke's murderer, Hoffmann apparently continued the search for new victims.
 On 30 October 2004, during one of his aimless tours, he met 8-year-old Felix W. from Ebersdorf, Rotenburg, who was riding his bicycle.
 Similar to Levke, Hoffmann lured the boy into his car and drove to a nearby forest.
 After waiting for the onset of darkness, Hoffmann abused and then strangled the boy with his bare hands, throwing the body into the Geeste at Bremerhaven.
 The corpse was found on 7 January 2005, after a note from Hoffmann, who had been arrested, surfaced.
 Divers found the body "tied up as a package" in the river.